 Do I need a helicopter rating?

 The Helicycle is a fully functional helicopter that is regulated under Federal Aviation regulations.
-A helicopter rating is required.
+A Private Pilot’s Certificate and a Helicopter Rating is required.

 Tools Needed to Build the Helicycle